seasid3/pands-project/README.md

 ### Final comment

 I really enjoyed this project.
-It was brilliant to get to grips with working with a dataset from beginning to end, using python, from importing a .csv file and to working on it using vistualisations and analysis.
-I really feel like I could take my own database at work and analyse it like I did here, which I definitely couldnt have done before doing this project.
+It was brilliant to get to grips with working with a dataset from beginning to end, using python, from importing a .csv file to working on it using vistualisations and analyses.
+I really feel like I could take my own database at work and analyse it like I did here, which I definitely couldn't have done before doing this project.
 Thank you for a very useful assignment!